 The best time to go to Kruger is at the beginning or end of the region’s dry season, which falls between April and September.
 This also coincides with the peak season in Kruger National Park, but look for the shoulder seasons for some deals.
 We ended up going in mid-October, the weather was comfortable for touring around.
 Some cooler mornings in the open-air vehicles with some rain, but also sunny warmer days too.

 Think about looking for animals with your timing, this was a reasonably easy time of the year to see animals because there

 We looked into a full 10-day tour of Kruger National Park with an African safari tour and decided against a pre-arranged tour.
 These are the ones where your entire 10 days are booked with food, what to do, transportation, etc. These tours were extremely expensive for us and we prefer to book things on our own.

 We decided to book our own accommodations and review the places we wanted to stay at.
-With the private lodge, all the game drives, bush walks and food were included with their pricing.
+With the private lodge, like our stay at Kambaku Safari Lodge, all the game drives, bush walks and food was included with their pricing.
 The other lodge had breakfast and dinner included in the price, and I contacted the owner directly for her recommendations on a local hire for safari.
 There is also the option of booking these tours individually here which is another great option if the lodging doesn’t offer it independently.